MikeyLamb/end-to-end-MLops/README.md

 ## Running the app

+1. Set the python path in cmd: set PYTHONPATH="ProjectDirectory"
-1. Run the Flask app:
+2. Run the Flask app:
     python your_app_file.py

-2. Open your web browser and go to http://localhost:5000/ to access the app.
+3. Open your web browser and go to http://localhost:5000/ to access the app.